 An example of a worksheet adapted for the film Music Within with suggested responses is available at the Music Within Film Study Worksheet with Suggested Responses.
 This film is about the life of Richard Pimentel who has advocated for the rights of the disabled and was one of the people responsible for the passage in 1990 of the Americans with Disabilities Act.
 The acceptance of the disabled as full-fledged human beings and the removal of barriers to their participation in the general society was one of the five great advances in human rights in the United States that began during the 20th century (see the Learning Guide to Music Within).
 TWM suggests using the film to teach students about one of those advances.
 In the case of this movie, there is not a lot of research material available that students can access in order to verify the accuracy of the film.
 Therefore, question #7 from the Worksheet has been changed to ask a specific question about the movie.
 Information provided in the Learning Guide about the accuracy of the film will need to be given to students in the form of a lecture.

 Having students watch movies outside of class conserves instructional time.
-Because viewing works of historical fiction will usually be the main way that students experience history in their adult lives, TWM suggests that each semester, students in high school social studies courses be given a homework assignment to watch four filmed works of historical fiction relating to the times and places covered by the course.
-Assignments requiring students to watch fewer films and to watch them with their parents are appropriate for middle school or junior high history classes.
+Because viewing works of historical fiction will usually be the main way that students experience history in their adult lives, TWM suggests that each semester, students in high school social studies or ELA courses be given a homework assignment to watch two — four filmed works of historical fiction.
+This can also be done in higher functioning middle school or junior high classes.
 Students should be required to analyze the film by responding to the questions presented in this Worksheet.
 This can be done alone or in groups.
-See TWM's Historical Fiction in Film Homework Project
+See TWM's Historical Fiction in Film Cross-Curricular Homework Project

 HISTORICAL FICTION IN THE COMMON CORE STATE STANDARDS:

 Published in 2010, the Common Core State Standards for English Language Arts & Literacy in History/Social Studies, Science, and Technical Subjects